mbender-ms/demos/presentations/powershell-summitt-2023/career-in-the-cloud/Cloud IS your career/session.md

 ## Intro

 1. What you need to leave this session with:
-    1. You need to learn the cloud...but that won't happen today.
+    1. You need to learn a cloud...but that won't happen today.
+        1. We'll start the plan and building the foundation.
+The house is up to you.
     1. You need to be a solution provider besides just a problem solver.
     1. You need to own your cloud career...but that won't be driven by your employer.
     1. Network, Network, Network this week.